 Houston Real Estate & Property Law – Boundary Disputes

 Most of the time, property owners respect the boundaries that delineate their property and show the same courtesy to their neighbors.
-As a fundamental component of real estate law, property boundaries are critical to the smooth functioning of the landholding system we take for granted in the greater Houston and Galveston areas.
+As a fundamental component of real estate law, property boundaries are critical to the smooth functioning of the landholding system we take for granted in the greater Houston, Katy and Sugar Land areas.

 Unfortunately, boundary disputes can and do arise in the course of residential and commercial real estate dealings.
 In some cases, these disputes can escalate quickly and foment commercial litigation, business planning headaches and consumer law disputes.
 It is critical for property owners of all stripes to understand their rights in the event of a boundary dispute and recognize when it is necessary to take decisive action to prevent further trouble.

-Boundary Disputes in Sugar Land, Missouri City and Surrounding Communities
+Boundary Disputes in Sugar Land, Missouri City, Katy and Surrounding Communities

 Common activities that precipitate boundary disputes include:

 - An adjacent property owner fences in an area that actually belongs to his neighbor

 - An adjacent owner makes landscaping or infrastructure improvements

 - An adjacent owner builds a structure, such as a shed, on adjoining land